balderdashy/sails-docs/config.policies.md

 # Policies

-So, you don&rsquo;t want your mom to access your secret stash of ... code?
-Then this is where you make that happen.
+> ##### So, you don&rsquo;t want your mom to access your secret stash of ... code?
+Here's how you can make that happen.

 Policies are versatile tools for authorization and access control-- they let you allow or deny access to your controllers down to a fine level of granularity, then make it easy to make iterative changes if your needs change.